 - I NEED lasts to make shoes.

-- I couldn’t (and still can’t) find a company in Ontario, Canada, that makes lasts for shoemakers.
+- I couldn’t find a company in Ontario, Canada, that made lasts for shoemakers.
 Meaning I would always have to outsource supplies from a company overseas.

-At some point I even found myself ridiculously close to wiring $900 to a “company” I still believe is a scam *rolls eyes to the back of my head* despite reading the negative reviews about it.
+At some point I even found myself ridiculously close to wiring $900 to a “company” I still believe is a scam *eye roll* despite reading the negative reviews about it.
 Yes, I was that desperate.
 Luckily, I found a company in Montreal, Quebec called Lonsdale Leather where I was able to purchase 2 variations of lasts to start off with.
 Two down, a gazillion more to go.

 *Side note to my budding designers out there*

 I’ve never been one to pride myself on my time management skills.
 It’s not the best, but (as consolation), it’s really not the worst either.
-Splitting my time between work and school, along with trying to make time for what I love is a real bust!
-Half the time I’m spreading myself too thin and find myself on the verge of a breakdown.
+Having to manage my final year and tend to an undying flame- footwear, often left me spreading myself too thin and on the verge of mental breakdowns.